Contact: Media Relations, 305-539-3084, 800-955-3646 (U.S./Canada)

 Key Biscayne: This secluded paradise is just a few miles from downtown yet worlds apart, with miles of hiking and biking trails, boating and water sports, beaches that continually rank in the top ten, top-notch tennis and golf facilities and upscale resort properties.
 It is home to Miami Seaquarium, which features the Dolphin Harbour which includes the Dolphin Odyssey and Dolphin Encounter programs.
 The park offers aquatic shows with the dolphins, killer whales and adorable seals and is known as the former setting of the popular 1960s television show Flipper.
 Recently the park launched Sea Trek Reef Encounters, where you don’t need a scuba certification to take an underwater walking journey through a 300,000 gallon tropical reef with colorful fish, sting rays and a variety of unique sea creatures.

 North of Miami: Considered part of greater North Miami Beach, Opa Locka, designed in the 1920s as an Arabian Nights fantasy, features the largest concentration of Moorish architecture in the Western hemisphere.
 In addition to North Miami, North Miami Beach (home to the Ancient Spanish Monastery) and other primarily residential areas, the northern part of the city is home to Aventura, known for towering luxury condos, Turnberry Isle Miami with its great golf courses and wonderful shopping at the mammoth Aventura Mall.
-Just 20 minutes from downtown, Sun Life Stadium, host to the Miami Dolphins football, straddles the county line.
-The Miami Lakes and Doral areas feature some of the finest golf courses, such as Shula’s Hotel & Golf Club and Doral Golf Resort & Spa Miami.
-Speaking of golf, Miami is home to one of four World Golf Championship events, the CA Championship.
+Just 20 minutes from downtown, Hard Rock Stadium, host to the Miami Dolphins football, straddles the county line.
+The Miami Lakes and Doral areas feature some of the finest golf courses, such as Shula’s Hotel & Golf Club, the Biltmore Golf Course and Trump National Doral Miami.

 Rural Miami - Old Florida Splendor